ara-mishra/internship_project/README.md

 - Performs emotion classification
 - Visualizes the results in an interactive Tableau dashboard

-This project includes transcribed/analyzed sample files for three recordings (four customer support calls), along with instructions on how to create your own files for analysis.
+This project includes transcribed/analyzed sample files for three recordings (four customer support calls), along with instructions on how to create your files for analysis.

 MP3 audio recordings and their respective transcripts and classifications are uploaded for three recordings.
 Python files to generate the former are also included for each recording.